-In a recent tax ruling, the Spanish tax office has analyzed the exemption of dividends paid by a Spanish subsidiary to her German parent entity which is a GmbH & Co KG (a pass-through entitiy).
-The relevant facts are the following:
+In a recent tax ruling, the Spanish tax office has analyzed the withholding tax on Spanish dividends paid to a German parent entity which is a GmbH & Co KG (a pass-through entitiy).

 A Dutch BV, is tax resident in the Netherlands, where it is subject to Dutch corporation tax.
 It is part of a multinational group of sales and distribution of certain products.
 The group has an operating subsidiary in Spain (Spain-Co).
 Spain-co is 100% owned by a German entity in the form of GmbH & Co KG (hereinafter SG) whose 100% limited partner is the Dutch BV.
 SG’s unlimited partner is a German Limited Liability Company, a GmbH.

 The characteristics of the GmbH & Co KG, according to the German Law are as follows: a) their capital is not divided into shares; B) has its own legal personality, with the capacity to sign contracts or appear before German courts; C) may own rights and obligations and carry out activity on its own behalf; D) has two types of partners: limited and unlimited.
 The latter partner has unlimited liability for the debts and obligations contracted by the entity, while the limited partner limits its liability to the amount of his investment.
 Only the unlimited partner is authorized to represent the entity; E) It is a fiscal transparent entity.

 From a tax perspective, the Dutch BV would be taxable in Germany, as a non-resident entity with permanent establishment in Germany since SG is an operating entity that has been developing the Group’s own activity in Germany.